bwmp/MC/Server_Side/server_jars.md

 [RocketMC](https://www.mc-market.org/resources/13898/) : RocketMC is a premium 1.15.2 Tuinity fork with a built in monitoring system, plugin manager (enabling/disabling/command information), and some general performance optimizations.

+[SparklyPaper](https://github.com/SparklyPower/SparklyPaper) : SparklyPaper is a Tuinity/Paper fork aimed at providing personal patches for the creator that may be seen as weird/crazy.
+It supports 1.16.x as far as I am aware.

 [Spigot](https://www.spigotmc.org/wiki/buildtools/) : Spigot took over the job of [CraftBukkit](https://www.spigotmc.org/wiki/buildtools/) after legal issues came since CraftBukkit used code from Mojang's server software.
 Spigot also introduced various optimizations and new abilities.
 Spigot supports 1.4.6 - 1.16.5.